Use notebooks

 -

-Delete notebook confirmation -
+Notebook delete confirmation -

 - Deleted notebook instance names cannot be reused.

-- If reuse is needed, delete the
+- If you need to reuse a name, delete the

 {notebook-name}_volume